 The park represents 415 square miles full of natural, pre-historic and native American history.
 The mountain peaks, ranging as high as 14,000 feet above sea level, are home to an abundant variety of wildlife including the Big Horn Sheep, Rocky Mountain Elk and Colorado Moose as well as several smaller species.

 Activities in the park include bicycling, camping, technical rock climbing, fishing, horseback riding, scenic drives, snowmobiling and hiking.
 The park also provides wheel chair accessible trails.
+For more information and RMNP’s location, click here.

 Middle Park is the starting point of the mighty Colorado River.
 Fly fishermen from around the world come here to test their skills while river rafters enjoy spectacular white water challenges as the river winds its way through Gore Canyon and beyond.
 See what the Colorado is all about by traveling the 80 mile Colorado River Scenic Byway.
+For more information about Colorado River Headwaters, click here.

 The Fraser originates from the base of Berthoud Pass and is the first main tributary river to the Colorado.
 Often overlooked, the Fraser River offers the chance to land brown, cutthroat and rainbow trout as large as 20 inches.
+For more information, visit here.